Frances Arnold: Research

 Arnold is credited with pioneering the use of directed evolution to create enzymes (biochemical molecules—often proteins—that catalyze, or speed up, chemical reactions) with improved and/or novel functions.
 The directed evolution strategy involves iterative rounds of mutagenesis and screening for proteins with improved functions and it has been used to create useful biological systems, including enzymes, metabolic pathways, genetic regulatory circuits, and organisms.
 In nature, evolution by natural selection can lead to proteins (including enzymes) well-suited to carry out biological tasks, but natural selection can only act on existing sequence variations (mutations) and typically occurs over long time periods.
 Arnold speeds up the process by introducing mutations in the underlying sequences of proteins; she then tests these mutations' effects.
 If a mutation improves the proteins' function she can keep iterating the process to optimize it further.
-This strategy has broad implications because it can be used to design proteins for a wide variety of applications.
-For example, she has used directed evolution to design enzymes that can be used to produce renewable fuels and pharmaceutical compounds with less harm to the environment.
+This strategy has broad implications because it can be used to discover proteins for a wide variety of applications.
+For example, she has used directed evolution to discover enzymes that can be used to produce renewable fuels and pharmaceutical compounds with less harm to the environment.

 One advantage of directed evolution is that the mutations do not have to be completely random; instead, they can be random enough to discover unexplored potential, but not so random as to be inefficient.
 The number of possible mutation combinations is astronomical, but instead of just randomly trying to test as many as possible, she integrates her knowledge of biochemistry to narrow down the options, focusing on introducing mutations in areas of the protein that are likely to have the most positive effect on activity and avoiding areas in which mutations would likely be, at best, neutral and at worst, detrimental (such as disrupting proper protein folding).

 Arnold applied directed evolution to the optimization of enzymes (although not the first person to do so, see e.g. Barry Hall).
 In her seminal work, published in 1993, she used the method to engineer a version of subtilisin E that was active in the organic solvent DMF, a highly unnatural environment.
 She carried out the work using four sequential rounds of mutagenesis of the enzyme's gene, expressed by bacteria, through error-prone PCR.
 After each round she screened the enzymes for their ability to hydrolyze the milk protein casein in the presence of DMF by growing the bacteria on agar plates containing casein and DMF.
 The bacteria secreted the enzyme and, if it were functional, it would hydrolyze the casein and produce a visible halo.
 She selected the bacteria that had the biggest halos and isolated their DNA for further rounds of mutagenesis.
-Using this method, she designed an enzyme that had 256 times more activity in DMF than the original.
+Using this method, she discovered an enzyme that had 256 times more activity in DMF than the original.